 Booking.com

 Booking.com is a popular online booking platform for accommodations worldwide.
-With a vast selection of hotels, apartments, villas, and more, Booking.com offers travellers the convenience of finding and booking their ideal stay in just a few clicks.
+With a vast selection of hotels, apartments, villas, and more, Booking.com offers travelers the convenience of finding and booking their ideal stay in just a few clicks.
 The site’s user-friendly interface and extensive filtering options make it easy to narrow down search results based on specific preferences such as price, location, amenities, and more.
-As a result, Booking.com has become a go-to destination for travellers looking for hassle-free booking options.
-With competitive pricing and a loyalty program that rewards repeat bookings, Booking.com is a top choice for travellers seeking great deals and a seamless booking experience.
+As a result, Booking.com has become a go-to destination for travelers looking for hassle-free booking options.
+With competitive pricing and a loyalty program that rewards repeat bookings, Booking.com is a top choice for travelers seeking great deals and a seamless booking experience.
 Find available rooms on Booking.com.

 Hotels.com

-Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localised websites.
+Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localized websites.
 Once you reach 10 nights, you’ll have a free night, which you can apply at checkout.
 You can earn multiple free nights by continuing to book with Hotels.com, though.
-The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands of properties worldwide.
+The platform gives travelers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands of properties worldwide.
 The company offers a one-stop shopping source for hotel pricing, amenities, and availability.
 Find the best deals on Hotels.com.

 TripAdvisor